radical-cybertools/radical.entk/doc/user_guide/getstarted.rst

 Importing components from the Ensemble Toolkit Module
 ===========================================================

-To create any application using Ensemble Toolkit, you need to import three modules: Kernel, Pattern and Execution Context.
+To create any application using Ensemble Toolkit, you need to import three modules: Kernel, Pattern and Resource Handle.
 The Pattern module depends on the application requirements.
 We have already discussed these components in the earlier sections.
 The ``EnsemblemdError`` module is imported for proper reporting of any errors.

 .. code-block:: python